-Maintaining or developing recreation sites and trails on Crown land requires authorization by Recreation Sites & Trails BC.
+Maintaining or developing recreation sites and trails on Crown land requires authorization by Recreation Sites and Trails B.C.
 The level of maintenance at a site or trail depends on the type of structures present, environmental conditions, and the amount of use.

 Maintenance activities are designed to ensure user safety, provide sanitary conditions, protect the environment, ensure access and convenience, and maintain facilities and infrastructure.
 Recreation site, trail and facility development must adhere to established principles and standards for planning, designing and construction activities.

-- Recreation maintenance and development activities may occur only at recreation sites and trails established under Section 56 or at trails and recreation facilities authorized under Section 57 of the Forest and Range Practices Act.
+- Recreation maintenance and development activities may occur only at recreation sites and trails established under Section 56 of the Forest and Range Practices Act (FRPA) or at trails and recreation facilities authorized under Section 57 of FRPA

 - Applications for authorization to construct, rehabilitate or maintain a trail should be submitted to Front Counter BC using the ministry’s application form available at www.frontcounterbc.gov.bc.ca/

 Maintenance of recreation sites, trails and facilities consists of inspections and any follow-up actions that may be necessary to maintain safe, sanitary, socially acceptable and environmentally sound conditions in accordance with the type of environment and the level of use of the site, trail or facility.
 Maintenance activities include cleaning, inspecting, repairing, replacing, and removing structures and natural hazards.